-Meditation as a practice of awareness often works by shifting one’s mind state to increase awareness.
-The morning meditation is special as you start right off in the altered mind state between sleep and awake.
+Meditation as a practice of awareness often works by shifting one’s mental state to increase awareness.
+The morning meditation is unique as you start right off in the altered mind state between sleep and awake.
 The timing of the morning meditation is literally at the conscious and unconscious crossover moment of waking.
 As a result getting the timing down isn’t easy.
 People are used to rushing into waking.

 So the key to morning meditation is to create a momentary pause point between being awake / sleep.
-Since waking up is much like rolling down a hill into consciousness, at first it’s hard to pause mid point in this process.
-Initially as you try you will find yourself rolling straight into being awake.
-In fact: at first you will forget to even try most mornings.
+Since waking up is much like rolling down a hill into consciousness, at first it’s hard to pause midpoint in this process.
+Initially, as you try, you will find yourself rolling straight into being awake.
+In fact: at first, you will forget even to try most mornings.

 Focusing Morning Meditation

 Once you learn how to pause in between sleep and waking, the next step is deciding where to flow the actual meditation process.

 One of the reasons I love morning meditation is because it can be used for many different purposes.
 Morning meditation is the Swiss army knife of meditation practices.

 I am going to give a general overview of several important meditation focus paths.
 This article won’t go into depth on how to achieve each focal point.
 Rather that is where Julie and I spend time teaching each student directly how to achieve each focus state.

 Let’s look at some of the directions you can flow your morning meditation.